marmelab/react-admin/docs/Form.md

 ## `sanitizeEmptyValues`

-In HTML, the value of empty form inputs is the empty string (`''`) by default.
-React-hook-form doesn't sanitize these values.
+In HTML, the value of empty form inputs is the empty string (`''`).
+React-admin inputs (like `<TextInput>`, `<NumberInput>`, etc.) automatically transform these empty values into `null`.

+But for your own input components based on react-hook-form, this is not the default.
+React-hook-form doesn't transform empty values by default.
 This leads to unexpected `create` and `update` payloads like:

 ```jsx
 {